 In consideration of these risks, and to improve capital expenditure efficiencies, NTT Group is working to simplify and streamline the network in each company, and aims to further improve productivity in various operations by digitizing its own business processes using AI and other technologies.
-Furthermore, NTT established a procurement company in the United States: NTT Global Sourcing, Inc., which will engage in centralized price negotiations and the execution of comprehensive agreements with global vendors and other parties for hardware, software, and services purchased in common by each Group company.
-NTT will reduce the total procurement costs of NTT Group, as well as unify the specifications of procurement items and narrow down models.
-NTT, NTT East and NTT West are excluded from this procurement system, to the extent it does not affect fair competition.
+Furthermore, NTT established a procurement company in the United States: NTT Global Sourcing, Inc., which engages in centralized price negotiations and the execution of comprehensive agreements with global vendors and other parties for hardware, software, and services purchased in common by each Group company, in order to reduce the total procurement costs of NTT Group.
+Furthermore, beginning in September 2020, NTT, NTT East and NTT West have joined this procurement system, to the extent it does not affect fair competition.
 NTT Group will continue to implement this procurement system while continuing to be mindful of maintaining a fair competitive environment based on the Guidelines for Joint Procurement of the Ministry of Internal Affairs and Communications.

 For IT systems, efforts are also being made to promote efficiency through standardization and by utilizing the latest technology, such as virtualization.
 In addition, by using NTT Group's RPA (WinActor) for business process, NTT Group is continuously working toward further improving its business operations efficiency, and is working to ensure simple yet highly productive business operations based on initiatives such as the conversion to the B2B2X model.